 All concerns will be treated in confidence wherever possible and every effort will be made to preserve your anonymity if you so wish.
-You may need however to come forward as a witness, but if you wish to be supported by a representative of your choice then this would be available to you.
+You may need however to come forward as a witness, but if you wish to be supported by your trade union or another representative of your choice then this would be available to you.